AI Tools for Large Codebase Analysis (Enterprise Picks)

 Software has this weird property where it gets exponentially harder to understand as it grows.
 A 1,000-line program is manageable.
 A 10,000-line program is tricky but doable.
 A 100,000-line program?
 That's where things start getting weird.
 And a million-line program is basically incomprehensible to any individual human.

-Companies try to solve this with architecture.
-They break things into microservices.
-They create abstractions.
-They write documentation.
+Companies try to solve this with architecture: break things into microservices, create abstractions, write documentation.
 But none of this really works at scale.
 You still end up with systems so complex that no one person understands them completely.

 Most companies accept this as the price of doing business.
 But what if they didn't have to?